Tito Ortiz's candidacy for Huntington Beach City Council prompts a mix of praise and criticism

-HUNTINGTON BEACH, Calif.
-(KABC) -- One of the biggest names in UFC history will soon appear on the ballot in Huntington Beach.
-MMA star Tito Ortiz is one of 15 city council candidates running for three open spots.

 "I'm not a politician at all.
-I'm an American that was born and raised here in Huntington Beach and I'm gonna fight for my community," he said.
+I'm an American that was born and raised here in Huntington Beach and I'm gonna fight for my community," Ortiz told ABC7.
 "This is my life.
-They've given so much to me in my career of Mixed Martial Arts of 23 years.
+They've given so much to me in my career of mixed martial arts of 23 years.
 Now it's time to give back for them."

-"When I stood down here, I wanted to be a police officer, but come to realize, if I was gonna be a police officer, that my hands would be tied because of the chief, or the lieutenant of the officers.
-So let's get into the opposite side with city council.
-Let's start at city council with the grassroots with the people," said Ortiz.
+"When I stood down here, I wanted to be a police officer.
+But come to realize, if I was going to be a police officer, that my hands would be tied because of the chief, or the lieutenant of the officers.
+So let's get into the opposite side with City Council.
+Let's start at City Council with the grassroots, with the people," said Ortiz.

-A lot of his inspiration comes from President Trump, who also made the move from celebrity to politician.
+Much of his inspiration comes from President Donald Trump, who also made the move from celebrity to politician.

+'Headlock him up': Hundreds protest Trump outside UFC fight in New York City

 "I'll give a lot of credit to Donald Trump because he's not a politician.
 He's a businessman who had a business strategy to make America great," he said.
 "Will I run for president?
 I will not, nope.
 I think the Trump family has that handled 100 percent.
 You'll see the first woman president, Ivanka Trump.
 Mark my words."